andrealorenzon/testo_tesi/tesi.md

 ![image-20200624142847135](image-20200624142847135.png)

-42359 companies has negative values in the range (-)
+42359 companies have negative values in the range (-)

 outlier: